 Hayne House is a gorgeous Kent wedding venue that certainly makes the most of its setting, with a light-filled orangery that's a real indoor-outdoor space.
 Have all the doors open in spring and summer to feel like you're sitting right in the English cottage garden.

 For an outdoor ceremony, there's the beautiful pavilion - a tranquil spot for an al fresco 'I do'.
+Explore more of our favourite orangery wedding venues here.

 23. Pennsylvania Castle – Dorset